 If you set the excuses aside, commit to spend 10 hours each week on the EBA course, and do ONE thing each day to move forward, then you have the attitude it takes to become a successful Elite Blog Academy student!
-[But go ahead and register now, because the cart closes at midnight on March 9, 2018.]

 This is where I have to point out that there is no magic formula to success — other than consistent hard work.

 Or as Ruth is fond of repeating: You have to DO the work.
 YOU have to do the work.
 You have to do the WORK.

 I don't think I can overstate it: You must commit to properly completing this course in order to benefit from it.
 There is no “half-in.”

 I compared it to purchasing a college course earlier in this post, and that's a good analogy here, too.
 You'll have worksheets and assignments to complete, just as you would in a college classroom.

 The GOOD news is that you can fully expect positive results if you put in the work and complete the course.

 Here's how the course is broken down and some of our before and after results from each unit…